 - A grading rubric will be provided for each essay question that asks students to show detailed work.
-Partial credits may be awarded. - The instructor will finish grading and post grades within 10 business days of the submission deadline.
+Partial credits may be awarded. - The instructor will make her best effort to complete grading and post grades within 10 business days of the submission deadline.